 What About The Costs?

-You have a choice to make.
-Either you need to trust in their ability to help you get you the result (look at their credibility indicators to help make this judgement call), or you will need to learn how to do things yourself.
+You need to trust in their ability to help you get you the result (look at their credibility indicators to help make this judgement call), or you will need to learn how to do things yourself.

 “Try as one may, it’s not possible for even the most successful of crowdfunding agencies to predict the success of a campaign” – crowdexpert.com